nurmuh-alhakim18/deploy-app-dicoding/deploy-vm-dicoding/DEPLOY.md

     ```bash
     External IP:5000
     ```

 15. Open `http://notesapp-v1.dicodingacademy.com/`
 16. Click `Change URL`
 17. Input your URL (step 14)
 18. Try and use the application, check if it is working properly or not
+19. Don't forget to stop the VM if you don't use it

 ## INSTALLING NODEJS PROCESS MANAGER (OPTIONAL)
 Process manager is used to monitor web servers on Compute Engine instances.